wheelerlaw/copr-tito-quickdoc/README.md

 setuptools & imports some python libraries to better illustrate the packaging process.

-The associated Copr repository can be found [here](https://copr.fedorainfracloud.org/coprs/lcts/copr-tito-quickdoc/).
+The associated Copr repository can be found [here](https://copr.fedorainfracloud.org/coprs/lcts/hellocopr/).

 ## What is where?

 The `master` branch contains all files as used in the quick doc.
-For extensively commented versions of files that you can use as a template for your own projects, use the `annotated` branch.
+The quick doc itself as well as an extensively annotated version of the specfile can be found in the `doc` folder.
-The `foreign-sources` branch contains a version of the project adapted for when sources are located elsewhere, e.g. when you're packaging someone else's software-tarballs.
+The `foreign-sources` branch contains a version of the project adapted for when sources are located elsewhere, e.g. when you're packaging someone else's tarballs.

 The `step-N` tags mark the state of all files *at the end* of the corresponding *Step N*-sections in the quick doc.